 Sollen Guatemala held its opening ceremony at the Barcelo Hotel in Guatemala on October 15, 2014.
 More than a hundred people attended the ceremony, including Guatemala's President, Vice-President and Ministers of Economy, Science and Labour.
-The Vice-President and Minister of Economy announced that the Guatemalan government proposes to purchase 300,000 tablets to replace printed school textbooks in 2015.
+The Vice-President and Minister of Economy announced that the Guatemalan government proposed to purchase 300,000 tablets to replace printed school textbooks in 2015.
 As at the date of this Offering Memorandum, no contractual orders for tablets have yet been placed.

-Pursuant to the Guatemala LOI.
-Guatemala began construction of its head office and factory in October 2014.
+In October 2014, pursuant to the Guatemala LOI, Sollen Guatemala began construction of its head office and factory.
 The factory is located in Escuintla, Guatemala, approximately 42 miles south of Guatemala City in the industrial park called "Technopark".
-Technopark is a strategically centralized hub for Central American markets, providing both logistical convenience and Guatemalan tax advantages.
+Technopark is a strategically centralized hub for Central American markets, providing both logistical convenience Guatemalan tax advantages.
 On July 8, 2015, Sollen Guatemala held the official opening ceremony for its smartphone factory, which was attended by various Guatemalan government officials.
-The first product being produced at the factory is a 5 inch smartphone called the "Lucid SP-50".
+Production at the factory commenced in July 2015 with the first product, a 5-inch smartphone called the "Lucid SP-50".